ErnestBaier/scaled-agile-coding-challenge/README.md

 # Additional Questions/ Assumptions

 1. Should the Meetups and Meetup Registrations be searchable or will they be required to have a registation code?
+Assuming required due to 'The registration code that will be used to find this meetup on the registration page.' description of registration code field.
+Users will either have the code or directed to register page from action on Meetup record itself

 2. Meetups/Calendar invites typically include a date - are these left out intentionally for business purpose?